knative/community/STEERING-COMMITTEE.md

 1. Manage licensing the Knative brand and decide which things can be called "Knative" and how that mark can be used in relation to other efforts or vendors.
 1. Review and approve conformance rules and tests that define brand use decisions.
 1. Review and approve definition of Knative Core scope.
 1. Only the Trademark Committee can redefine its own charter and authority over Knative Trademark, conformance, and brand decisions.

 ## Trademark Committee Composition

 The Trademark Committee is composed of company representatives from companies which have substantially contributed to Knative over the last year.
 For the 2020 year, one seat is assigned to each of Google, IBM/RedHat, and VMware.
-The committee shall review this composition at least annualy and update these rules.
+The committee shall review this composition at least annually and update these rules.

 The Trademark Committee desires to always reach consensus.
 Additionally, each member can veto decisions regarding conformance and scope.